-PCCE is directed by faculty directors Jennifer Arlen '86 and Geoffrey Miller and executive director Serina M. Vash.
+PCCE is directed by faculty co-directors Jennifer Arlen '86 and Geoffrey Miller and executive director Serina M. Vash.
 Through practical discourse and legal scholarship, PCCE seeks to help shape optimal enforcement policy, guide firms in developing more effective and robust compliance programs, and enhance education in the field of corporate compliance and enforcement.
 Each year, several students are accepted into the program, enabling them to gain unparalleled expertise in this area, both through courses and through access to leading practitioners.
 No other leading law school offers the same depth and breadth of courses by full-time faculty in this area.

 The NYU Program on Corporate Compliance and Enforcement and the Milbank Tweed Forum co-sponsored an address by US Attorney General Eric Holder on "Corporate Crime and Compliance."
 View AG's speech.

 Each year, the program sponsors conferences designed to bring together leading academics, judges, and enforcement officials.
 Upcoming events include:

 April 17-18, 2015